Yoan-D/detecting-duplicated-questions/README.md

 2. Run ```python text_analyzing.py```

 ## Creating word embeddings
-As previously mentioned I used four different approaches to train the CNN. <br />
+As previously mentioned I used four different word embedding approaches. <br />
 Word embeddings can be created for each model by running the scripts in ```word_embeddings```

 #### Usage